ryoxdx/RetroAchievementsSets/PS2/NFSPS/README.md

 `Beat a lap time of 1:20.00 in a race on the GP Circuit at Autopolis.`

-This track is a lot about finding the right lines through the fast corners, you can push a lot harder than you think here.
+This track is a lot about finding the right lines through the fast corners, you can push a lot harder than you think..

 ### [In the Sonoma Desert](https://retroachievements.org/achievement/553512)